Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Abstract

 \section{Abstract}

 Embodied systems experience the world as `a symphony of flows': a combination of many continuous streams of sensory input coupled to self-motion, interwoven with the dynamics of external objects.
-These streams obey smooth, time-parameterized symmetries, which combine through a precisely structured algebra; yet most neural network world models ignore this structure and instead repeatedly re-learn the same transformations from data.
-In this work, we introduce `Flow Equivariant World Models', a framework in which both self-motion and external object motion are unified as one-parameter Lie group `flows'.
-We leverage this unification to implement group equivariance with respect to these transformations, thereby providing a stable latent world representation over hundreds of timesteps.
-On both 2D and 3D partially observed video world modeling benchmarks, we demonstrate that Flow Equivariant World Models significantly outperform comparable state-of-the-art diffusion-based and memory-augmented world modeling architectures -- particularly when there are predictable world dynamics outside the agent's current field of view.
-We show that flow equivariance is particularly beneficial for long rollouts, generalizing far beyond the training horizon.
-By structuring world model representations with respect to internal and external motion, flow equivariance charts a scalable route to data efficient, symmetry-guided, embodied intelligence. \href{https://flowequivariantworldmodels.github.io}{Project page}
+These sensory streams and the underlying dynamics of the world obey smooth, time-parameterized symmetries which existing world models ignore.
+Without a memory that respects this structure, partial observability presents a major obstacle to existing methods: each observation reveals only a fraction of the world, while unobserved regions continue to evolve.
+In this work, we introduce Flow Equivariant World Modeling, a framework that leverages time-parameterized symmetries within a latent memory for stable and accurate dynamics prediction over long horizons.
+The latent memory shifts and transforms equivariantly with self-motion and inferred external object motion, keeping information about out-of-view regions aligned as time progresses.
+We demonstrate the advantage of this framework over state-of-the-art diffusion, memory-augmented, and recurrent world model architectures on 2D and 3D partially observed video world modeling benchmarks.
+More broadly, our results suggest that predictive representations become more powerful when they are organized in line with the temporal and dynamical structure of the world they model.
+Project page: \href{https://flowequivariantworldmodels.github.io/}{flowequivariantworldmodels.github.io}